 OK, ready for another example?

 Use case 2: Trigger template creation with a stage change

 Automation tools: Process Builder and Flow Builder

-Quip actions: Create a Quip document; add Quip document to a folder; send message in document
+Salesforce Anywhere actions: Create a Salesforce Anywhere document; add Salesforce Anywhere document to a folder; send message in document

 Emma Rivera’s Choco Chocolate team is working hard to score a big Clean Supermarket deal, but she needs to close the deal fast.
 Emma wants a Mutual Close Plan to be created when an opportunity stage changes to Proposal/Quote.
 Her admin uses Flow Builder to create a Mutual Close Plan, automatically add it to the appropriate parent folder, and @mention everyone so they can start to take action right away.
 Her admin then uses Process Builder to launch the Flow whenever an Opportunity Stage changes to Proposal/Quote.

 This saves Emma and her team time, and ensures everyone is in agreement when key stage changes happen on an opportunity, helping close deals faster.